Daniel Farke

-He spent most of his playing career with SV Lippstadt, where he also began his management career.
+Farke spent most of his playing career with SV Lippstadt, where he also began his management career.
 After a spell at Borussia Dortmund II, he led Norwich City for four years, twice winning the EFL Championship.
-In January 2022 he was appointed as head coach of Russian Premier League club Krasnodar, but resigned two months later due to the Russian invasion of Ukraine.
+In January 2022 he was appointed as head coach of Russian Premier League club Krasnodar, but resigned two months later without managing a game due to the Russian invasion of Ukraine.
+He then managed Borussia Mönchengladbach for a season before being appointed manager of Leeds United.

 Playing career

 Farke started his career with hometown club SV Steinhausen.
-He spent the majority of his playing career with SV Lippstadt 08, with whom he had three spells.
+He spent the majority of his playing career with SV Lippstadt, with whom he had three spells.
 Farke said that he "knew how to score" but was probably "the slowest striker in the whole of Western Europe".
 He played his whole career in the lower levels of German football.

 Managerial career

 Early managerial career

-Farke began his managerial career with SV Lippstadt 08.
-He was in charge for six years and took Lippstadt from the sixth tier of German football to the fourth, with his time in charge considered the most successful for Lippstadt football.
+Farke began his managerial career with SV Lippstadt.
+He was in charge for six years and took Lippstadt from the sixth tier of German football to the fourth, with his time in charge considered by some to be the most successful for Lippstadt football.
 He stepped down after six years, planning to take a year's sabbatical, before accepting the opportunity to take charge of Borussia Dortmund II, the reserve side of German club Borussia Dortmund.
 He managed the team for two seasons before he was recruited by Norwich City, having failed to agree a new contract at Dortmund.
+He finished with a record of 29 wins, 21 draws and six losses.

 Norwich City

 On 25 May 2017, Farke was appointed as the head coach of Championship club Norwich City on a two-year contract.
 Farke's first league game for Norwich City ended in a 1–1 draw after a late equaliser from Nélson Oliveira at Craven Cottage and his first competitive game at Carrow Road saw Norwich beat Swindon Town 3–2 in the EFL Cup.
-Farke completed his inaugural season in the Championship winning 15 games, drawing 15, and losing 16 – finishing 14th in the league table.
+Farke completed his inaugural season in the Championship winning 15 games, drawing 15 and losing 16 – finishing 14th in the league table.

 The following season saw Norwich promoted as Championship title winners.
 Farke won the Manager of the Month award for November and in March 2019 signed a three-year contract extension, tying him to the club until June 2022.
 The team secured promotion to the Premier League on their penultimate match of the 2018–19 season, before securing the league title after the last match of the season.

-Norwich were instantly relegated back, following a 4–0 home loss to West Ham United on 12 July 2020.
+Norwich were relegated from the Premier League following a 4–0 home loss to West Ham United on 12 July 2020.
 In 2020–21, Norwich won the Championship and secured an immediate return to the Premier League with a club record 97 points.
 Farke was subsequently named EFL Championship Manager of the Season.
-On 21 July 2021, Farke signed a new four-year contract with the club, keeping him at Carrow Road until July 2025.
+On 21 July 2021, Farke signed a new four-year contract with the club.